Informfully/Experiments/experiments/recsys_2025/final_recommendations/README.md

 * Top 20 (shared as part of this repository)
 * Full (requires download from [external server](https://seafile.ifi.uzh.ch/d/fe211ba2fcfd4551aa1a))

-'Top 20' includes the top 20 items for each user (i.e., the items with the highest prediction score.)
+'Top 20' includes the top 20 items for each user (i.e., the items with the highest prediction score).
 'Full' contains the complete ranked ordering of **ALL** items in the respective dataset for **ALL** users.

 ## Models